 createTrigger

-createTrigger provides a way to manually initiate signal re-computations by referencing the trigger signal it creates.
+The createTrigger function provides a way to manually initiate signal re-computations by referencing the trigger signal it creates.
 Its functionality is similar to RxJS Subject.
 With each event, you can notify the subject using its next method.
 Using createTrigger is convenient for manually triggering a "refresh" and responding to it in a signal-oriented manner.

 import {createTrigger} from 'ngx-lift';